 7. Taiwan – Botox and other wrinkle treatments

 These numbers are very intriguing to the plastic surgery industry.
-The biggest surprise is how far up Greece is on the list, while Brazil is lower on the list than expected.
+The biggest surprise is how far up Greece is on the list with a trusted breast enhancement surgeon in Baton Rouge, while Brazil is lower on the list than expected.
 Greece, a country in the midst of an economic downfall, spent a surprising amount of money on elective surgeries.

 “A country’s economy and the access to disposable income usually plays a big part in the demand of plastic surgery unless the government pays for it,” says Dr. Malcolm Roth, president of the American Society for Plastic Surgeons.

 Meanwhile, Brazil, a country whose government offers a number of tax deductions found it’s way lower on the list, to the surprise of the industry.

 “Culturally speaking, Brazilians have no problem with plastic surgery,” says Roth.
 “If anything, it’s seen as a status symbol to have had it.”

 But the winner for most surgeries per capita is South Korea.
 Trend Monitor estimates as many as one in five women have undergone some sort of procedure in Seoul.
 One of the top procedures is blepharoplasty, or double eyelid surgery.
 Over 44,000 such surgeries were performed in 2010.